An article by Erik the Flutemaker

 There is no latrine, no place to take a bath, their adobe house is split in 4 places and falling apart.
 The walls and roof are in bad shape with bad support.
 Let's make a great little place for a great guy!

 Needs Met!
-Transporting building materials to construction site, 32 roof beams, 3 doors,4 Windows, transporting workers to build site, meals for volunteer workers at work site, bathroom, 1000 lbs of metal rebar,1,200 cement cylinder blocks,15 meters of sand,150 bags of cement, metal wire ties, 40 Metal sheets of corrugate zinc for the roof, paint the house.
+Roof beams, 3 doors, 4 windows, transporting workers and materials to work site, meals for volunteer workers, bathroom, 1000 lbs of metal rebar, funding for floor,15 meters of sand,150 bags of cement, metal wire ties, 40 Metal sheets of corrugate zinc for the roof and funds to paint the house.
 Thank you all for funding a real home for Eduar and his aunt and uncle who took him in.

 April 8th Starting to fund Katerin's Home Family #9